SDHAKAL07/amazonwebscraping/README.md

 * product availability

 #### Install Guides
-Clone this repository into your local machine and make sure you have python installed on it.
+Clone this repository into your local machine and make sure you have python installed on your pc.
 Once repository has been cloned create a virtual environment and install all the required libraries  and dependencies present in the requirement.txt file.

 ### Execution
 Activate the virtual environment and execute it by running :